KonradStanski/superConductor/README.md

 effects, the most prominent being that superconductors repel magnetic fields.
 These superconducting states are normally achieved at super low temperatures.
 The holy grail of superconductivity would be a room-temperature superconductor.
-This would have applications in almost all aspects of day to day life
+This would have applications in almost all aspects of day to day life.

 ## How are Super Conductors described?
 Type I superconductors are described using the BCS theory model, first